zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 This is English as a Second Language Podcast episod e 1,175.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

 Visit our website at ESLPod.com.
 Become a member of  ESL Podcast and download the Learning Guide for this episode.
-The L earning Guide contains a complete transcript of everything we say plus all o f the vocabulary words, definitions, sample sentences, cultural notes, and a whole lot more.
+The L earning Guide contains a complete transcript of everything we say plus all of the vocabulary words, definitions, sample sentences, cultural notes, and a whole lot more.
 Take a look on our website for more information.

 This dialogue is all about getting a fresh start – beginning your life anew.
 Well, let’s get started ourselves.